vguhesan/MuruganTempleKitchen/README.md

 ![Screenshot #2](https://github.com/vguhesan/murugantemple-kitchen/blob/master/static/img/screenshots/s2-sml.jpg)

-Screenshot showing the same display on a TV screen at the temple premises to allow visitors to order from the same menu as available online on the web.
+Screenshot showing the same menu of available items on display on a LG TV screen at the temple premises to allow visitors to order based on latest availability.
+Menu is dynamically generated and refreshed at a set interval remotely.

 ---